Elgg/Elgg/docs/guides/hooks-list.rst

     Note that the ``<path>`` value is parsed from the request URL, therefore plugins using the ``route`` hook should use the original ``<path>`` to filter the response, or switch to using the ``route:rewrite`` hook.

-**ajax_response, path:<path>**
-    Filters ajax responses before they're sent back to the ``elgg/Ajax`` module.
-This hook type will only be used if the path did not start with "action/" or "ajax/".

 .. _guides/hooks-list#views: